Appreciated non-cash assets

 - Charities generally will not assume liabilities associated with these investments.
 You should plan to contribute sufficient liquid assets to cover your grant recommendations from your donor-advised fund account as well as the private equity fund’s open commitments, UBIT, or other liabilities.

 A gift of cryptocurrency, such as bitcoin, to a donor-advised fund or other public charity is not recognized by the IRS as a gift of currency or legal tender.
-For tax purposes, cryptocurrencies are treated as capital assets or income, depending on whether the cryptocurrency was held for investment purposes or received as a form of compensation (e.g., as a mining reward or income received in the form of cryptocurrency).
+For tax purposes, cryptocurrencies are treated as capital assets or income, depending on whether the cryptocurrency was held for investment purposes or received as a form of compensation.

 It is important to note the unique tax features of cryptocurrencies:

-- If the asset was held as an investment for more than one year and you itemize deductions, you may deduct the fair market value (as determined by a qualified appraisal) of the gift, up to 30% of your adjusted gross income (AGI) with a five-year carryover.
+- If the asset was held as an investment for more than one year and you itemize deductions, you may deduct the fair market value of the gift, up to 30% of your adjusted gross income (AGI) with a five-year carryover.

 Fine art and collectibles

 Charitable gifts of collectibles and fine art to a donor-advised fund or other public charity are eligible for a charitable deduction at the lesser of your cost basis or fair market value at the time of your donation.
-Depending on how you obtained your collectibles or fine art, selling these assets may expose you to a higher capital gains tax rate (28% maximum) than other capital assets (20% maximum).
+Depending on how you obtained your collectibles or fine art, selling these assets may expose you to a higher capital gains tax rate than other capital assets.
 A donation can help you potentially reduce or eliminate this tax liability.

 An initial public offering (IPO) can accelerate appreciation of private company stock held by founders, executives, and early employees.
-An IPO wealth event may result in substantial capital gains taxes when the IPO stock is sold.
-If you are a charitably minded investor, donating a portion of your IPO stock—either during or after the lock-up period—to a donor-advised fund or other public charity may provide you with a current year, fair market value income tax deduction and potentially eliminate capital gains taxes.
+An IPO wealth event may result in substantial capital gains taxes when the stock is sold.
+If you are a charitably minded investor, donating a portion of your stock to a donor-advised fund or other public charity after the lock-up period expires may provide you with a current year, fair market value income tax deduction and potentially eliminate capital gains taxes.

 Equity compensation awards

-Certain equity compensation awards (or, more accurately, the stock acquired upon award exercising or vesting) often have a low cost basis and significant current market value that result in a large capital gains tax bill when sold.
+Certain equity compensation awards often have a low cost basis and significant current market value that result in a large capital gains tax bill when sold.
 If you itemize deductions, these appreciated shares, held more than one year, may provide a large tax benefit in the form of a current year, fair market value income tax deduction and potential elimination of capital gains taxes.

 The most common forms of equity compensation awards are non-qualified stock options, incentive stock options, restricted stock units, and restricted stock awards.
 The awards themselves are generally not transferable and therefore cannot be given to charity.
-However, once these awards are vested and/or exercised and the underlying stock is held for more than one year, a gift may be made.
-Note: in order to maximize tax benefits of the contribution, incentive stock options must be held two years from grant date and more than one year from the date of exercise.
+However, as a general rule, once these awards are vested and/or exercised and the underlying stock is held for more than one year, a gift may be made.

 Interested in learning more?

-For more information about the advantages of contributing appreciated non-cash assets, you can review our infographic or call us at 800-746-6216.
+- For more information about the advantages of contributing appreciated non-cash assets, call us at 800-746-6216.